wxj77/thesis_weiji/QuestionToAF.md

+* thesis comment
+* "baryonic density" or "baryon density"?
+* "e.g. A and B" or "e.g. A or B" or "e.g. A, B"
+* ", such as A and B" or ", such as A or B" or ", such as A, B"
+*
+---

 * Cherenkov
 * thesis comment
 * Root: how to not save a tree, but I want to save everything else.
 I tried "del", return error